How to Manage Your Child’s Fear of the Dentist?

 Who Are We?

-We are Smiles by the Sea, your local Del Mar family dentistry.
+We are Del Mar Center for Advanced Dentistry, your local Del Mar family dentistry.
 Our gentle professionals will ensure that your child’s visit to the dentist is fun and carefree, while respecting and listening to their needs.
 If this is your child’s first visit to the dentist’s chair, we have the expertise necessary to make it a great visit and educate your child so that no fear is present after.
 We like to make the education of your child’s oral care a priority for you and your child.

 Give us a call today and allow us to show you why we’re the leading Del Mar family dentistry.
 We look forward to seeing yours and your child’s smile!